darienbrothers/statlocker-ios/b-003-onboarding-implementation.md

 # B-003: Onboarding Flow Implementation (UPDATED)

 ## Overview
-Create a 6-step onboarding experience that collects athlete profile and team data, with auto-save progress, tone quiz for AI personalization, and position-specific goal selection from a curated goals library.
+Create an 8-step onboarding experience that collects athlete sport, profile, and team data, with auto-save progress, tone quiz for AI personalization, and position-specific goal selection from a curated goals library.
+Designed for multi-sport expansion with Lacrosse as the launch sport.

 ## Data Models (CoreKit/Models.swift)